PROG7311-VCDN-2024/MathApp/Guides/BuildingCalculate.md

     }
     ```

 2. Now we add in the view.
-In the `Views -> Math`, create a new view called `Create.cshtml`.
+In the `Views -> Math`, create a new view called `Calculate.cshtml`.
    Before you include the following code, make sure you know what it does.
    Where is the dropdown being added?
 How is the dropdown data passed from controller to the view?